 - Do a regular Twitter search for mentions of your charity and retweet, reply and/or thank the people who are taking the time to tweet about you, as the Streatham Space Project does in this tweet:

 - Ask for retweets to help spread the word, as Tiny Tickers did in this tweet.
 Research has shown that people are 12 times more likely to retweet something if you ask them to.

 Mentions are great for reaching and connecting with influencers or celebrities who may support your cause; you mention someone by putting an @ symbol before their username.
 For example, this tweet from 52 Lives responds to an article by author Matt Haig, mentioning his Twitter handle so that it may get noticed by him and his followers.
 Of course, if you have any notable people who already support your work, get them to tweet about you and ask them to mention your username so that their followers can start following you.

 Hashtags make a word or phrase (no spaces or punctuation between words) searchable – just put a # symbol in front of it, such as #charity or #nonprofit.
 Make up your own to go with your brand, as The Literacy Pirates have done, or create them for fundraising campaigns.
 It’s worth keeping an eye out for campaign hashtags from bigger charities, too, as this can be a great way of finding new people to follow and contributing to conversations yourself.
 You can also take part in initiatives such as #charitytuesday to get your work into the spotlight, as Fly2Help does here:

-Polls can be added to a tweet and used in a number of different creative ways to encourage engagement; you can find more details here.
+Polls can be added to a tweet and used in a number of different creative ways to encourage engagement.

 Twitter Analytics, accessed via your profile, lets you see engagement stats for your tweets.
 Monitoring the success of different kinds of content will tell you what’s working best, so you can give your followers more of what they want.